 When it comes to reference checking, phone-based methods can sometimes take weeks, and a lack of transparency will leave candidates in the dark with no way of knowing if their references have progressed.

-Canadian organizations are settling for “second best”
+Canadian organisations are settling for “second best”

 The Recruitment Risk Index has also shown that 33 per cent of the job-seeking Canadians surveyed reported walking away from job opportunities due to delays in recruitment.
-This means organizations across Canada are having to settle for “second best” thus impacting not only the short-term success of individual businesses but also the long-term growth of a strong and stable economy,
+This means organisations across Canada are having to settle for “second best” thus impacting not only the short-term success of individual businesses but also the long-term growth of a strong and stable economy,

 Transparency through communication is key

 In today’s globally competitive hiring environment, HR professionals need to do everything in their power to appeal to the best talent.
 This is particularly true in the Canadian market, where a significant skills shortage means competition for the best candidates is high.
 You can guarantee that if you don’t put the candidate first in the recruitment process, one of your competitors will.

 In a recent webinar on candidate experience we discussed the importance of communication at five key touch points during the recruitment process: